edsonbonfim/scroll_bars/scroll_app_bar/README.md

 # ScrollAppBar

 Hide or show app bar while scrolling.
 This package works without custom scroll views and slivers.
-So, you can use this widget in a scaffold app bar, that turns your code more simple.
+So, you can use this widget in a scaffold widget, that turns your code more simple.

 Simple scroll | Snap behavior
 :-----------: | :-----------: